mvnikhitha/mvnikhitha/README.md

 - 🚑 **Breast Cancer Detection** using CNN and Transfer Learning
 - 🧠 **Autism Behavior Trend Analysis** using ML Visualization
-- 👩‍⚕️ **Women's Health Website** - UI/UX Prototype in Figma & Development with HTML, CSS, and JS
+- ⛅ **Weather Agent** - Development of weather activity chatbot using API and Tailwind CSS

 ---